 - It is better to consume mangoes during the day as opposed to at night-time.

 - Avoid consuming other high-sugar foods on the day you consume mangoes.

-- Consume mangoes only when you have a stable blood sugar level.
+- Consume mangoes only when you have a normal blood sugar level.

 - Mangoes can be consumed as a mid-day snack when paired with low-GI and high fibre fruits such as strawberries or kiwi.